This page consists of the following sections:

 The following conditions must be met:

-- For consortium or cross enrollment, you must be enrolled in at least 6 units at SSU;
+- You must be enrolled in at least 6 units at SSU;

 - You must register for the course(s) at the other school prior to the end of SSU's add/drop period for the semester; and